ajcr/em-explanation/README.md

 # Expectation Maximisation

-Estimating model parameters when faced with hidden variables.
+Expectation Maximisation gives us a way to estimate model parameters when we are faced with hidden variables.
+For example, we can estimate distribution parameters for groups of points when we don't know which point belongs to which group:

 ![alt text](https://github.com/ajcr/em-explanation/blob/master/assets/em-red-blue-20-iterations.png)